-The course is a departmental undergraduate elective primarily and a Teamwork and Leadership Studies Program Teamwork-Intensive Course elective secondarily.
-Thus, this course can be offered not in partnership with its paired Teamwork and Leadership Studies Program course.
+The course is a departmental graduate elective.
 Students will be expected to read and discuss current literature relate to the archaeology of the coastal zone and its relation to sea level changes.
-They will be teamed with other students (sometimes from the Coastal Processes and Geology (GEOS 355) when courses are taught under the Teamwork and Leadership Studies Program) to develop answers to real-world issues related to cultural resource management.
-The capstone project is anticipated to be a "problem" that student teams will solve based on their background knowledge, a field trip to examine the coastal zone, and their work with the other students.
+They will be teamed with other students (potentially from the Coastal Processes and Geology (GEOS 355)) to develop answers to real-world issues related to cultural resource management.
+The capstone project is anticipated to be a "problem" that students from each team will solve based on their back ground knowledge, a field trip to examine the coastal zone, and their work with the other team students.
 The general outline of the overall course is: